Hawthorne Fish Markets fish and chips

 • price 2 of 4

-This family-run restaurant has been frying for several decades.
-A Seafood Meal here is a grilled, beer-battered or panko-crumbed fillet with a chips, salad, tartare sauce and lemon wedges.
-The sustainable list goes from cod ($22) up to a NZ Ora king salmon for $36 and spans goldband snapper, blue grenadier and red emperor as well as prawn cutlets, barra and flake.
+This family-run restaurant has been frying for several decades, so well that they’ve expanded their trade from their West End outpost to Cleveland too.
+A Seafood Meal here is a grilled, beer-battered or panko-crumbed fillet with chips, salad, tartare sauce and lemon wedges.
+The Sea Fuel list goes from cod ($23) up to an Atlantic salmon for $34 and spans goldband snapper, sea perch and red emperor as well as prawn cutlets, barra and flake.
 For salad you can select from Greek, rocket, seafood or Asian.
 Our beer-battered flathead comes in three batons of solid batter that crumbles in the mouth without leaving behind an oily taste.
 Chips are blocky and golden and the largeish serve of rocket salad has shaved parmesan and pine nuts through it.
 Tartare sauce is housemade and spiked with plenty of lemon juice.
 We can see ourselves having a long lunch here with friends and making good use of the well-stocked bar.

 Recommended